LuciferUchiha/Hydra/README.md

 ## License
 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE.md` for more information.

+## Contribute
+If you wish to contribute, see `CONTRIBUTING.md` for more information.